 Tekya, a clicker bot, was found in 56 Android apps, including children’s games and utility apps.
 It engaged with ads without user knowledge, using a clicker malware called Haken.

-Tekya committed click fraud on over 1 million downloads since May 2019, clicking on visible and invisible ads to mimic user behavior.
+Since May 2019, Tekya has committed click fraud on over 1 million downloads, clicking on visible and invisible ads to mimic user behavior.

 And this isn’t all….

 This list of click bots and ad fraud networks isn’t even definitive.
-We haven’t even mentioned Judy, a malware based ad clicker from South Korea who was allegedly distributed by an app developer to inflate their ad revenue.
+We haven’t even mentioned Judy, a malware-based ad clicker from South Korea that was allegedly distributed by an app developer to inflate their ad revenue.

-Some other know that we haven’t mentioned are IceBucket or SourMint, both recent botnets that have caused havoc.
-There are dozens of smaller botnets that don’t have a name or don’t run long enough for the authorities to find them.
+Some other known botnets that we haven’t mentioned are IceBucket or SourMint, both recent botnets that have caused havoc.
+There are dozens of smaller botnets that don’t have a name or run long enough for the authorities to find them.

 The impact of these types of bots on paid campaigns

-Click bots can be a total headache for everyone who is running online ads.
-From advertisers that run PPC campaigns for clients to small business owners running their own ads, up to marketing teams managing multiple marketing activities.
+Click bots can be a total headache for everyone running online ads.
+From advertisers that run PPC campaigns for clients to small business owners running their own ads to marketing teams managing multiple marketing activities.

 We’ve already mentioned that fake clicks mainly affect PPC ads and their budgets.
 Unfortunately, this also leads to many more negative effects.
 Below are the top ones you should aim to avoid: